sh3r4zhassan/sh3r4zhassan.github.io/research.md

     <div class="research-text">
       <h3>RKF-ELM: Lightweight Heart Rate Estimation Using Kalman-Aided Extreme Learning</h3>
       <p>
         This work explores a resource-efficient approach to heart rate monitoring from photoplethysmography (PPG) signals using a hybrid framework that combines an Extreme Learning Machine (ELM) with robust Kalman filtering.
-The system eliminates the need for auxiliary sensors and large-scale neural networks, enabling accurate HR estimation from single channel wrist PPG, even in the presence of motion artifacts.
+The system eliminates the need for auxiliary sensors and large scale neural networks, enabling accurate HR estimation from single channel wrist PPG, even in the presence of motion artifacts.
 Evaluated on IEEE and PPG-DaLiA datasets, the approach outperforms several deep learning baselines in both accuracy and computational efficiency.
-Its low parameter count and fast inference make it well-suited for on-device deployment in wearable health monitors.
+Its low parameter count and fast inference make it well suited for on-device deployment in wearable health monitors.
       </p>
       <div class="research-buttons">
         <a href="#">Blog</a>